Evidence Based Practice – Sydney Spine & Sports Centre (S3C)

 Said really simply, when a chiropractor or physiotherapist uses evidence based practice to make decisions, they apply a logical framework (funnel) that ensures what you are getting is the best possible treatment for your condition.
 It removes outdated chiropractic or physiotherapy practices from the clinical picture and prompts the practitioner to justify why they are delivering a treatment and if there clear benefit for doing so.

-The best available evidence
+Step one: The best available evidence

 Evidence based practice is vitally important as it ensures that each person gets the treatment that is best for them and most likely to work.
 It removes opinion, biases and reduces the risk of harm.
 At Sydney Spine & Sports Centre (S3C) we use and evidence based, patient centred approach with all treatments.
 Come in and have a discussion with one of our chiropractors on how we can best help you with your spine, sports, muscle and joint injury or problem.
 We look forward to seeing you in the clinic.